trehan0399/macro-tracker/README.md

 ## Project Status

 **🚧 Work in Progres.
-Some features may be incomplete or subject to change.**
+Some features may be incomplete or subject to change. 🚧**

 ## 🚀 Tech Stack & Functionality